Rubbing iron skin - causes, symptoms and tips

 chafing iron skin

-In particular, Salicylic Acid, which belongs to the beta-hydroxy acids (BHA), frees your skin from dead skin cells and cleanses it from the inside out.
+In particular, Salicylic Acid, which belongs to the beta-hydroxy acids (BHA), removes dead skin cells and cleanses your skin from the inside out.
 This BHA peeling apply 2-3 times a week PM after cleanser .
 You can apply it like a serum apply and leave it on overnight.
 If your skin feels tight after application, you can follow up with your usual care apply.
 And don't forget the UV protection!

 With our Clay Mask you can gently remove dead skin cells from your skin.
 It also regulates sebum production and has an anti-inflammatory effect, which soothes your skin and reduces chapped skin.
 For an extra peeling effect, you can apply the mask again after the application time with moistened hands leave-on.